 Place the butter in a microwave-safe mug that holds at least 10 ounces, and microwave on LOW until melted.
 Stir in the crushed gingersnaps and press the mixture firmly into the bottom of the mug.

-In a separate small bowl, whisk together the pumpkin puree, egg, milk or cream, brown sugar, and pumpkin pie spice.
-Pour into mug with the gingersnap "crust."
+In a separate small bowl, whisk together the pumpkin purée, egg, milk or cream, brown sugar, and pumpkin pie spice.
+Pour into the mug with the gingersnap "crust."

 Place the mug on a microwave-safe plate.
 Microwave on full power for 2 to 5 minutes, or until a knife inserted in the center of the mug pie comes out clean.
 The top may look slightly damp but it will set as it cools.
 (Cooking time will vary greatly depending on your microwave and the width and depth of the mug.
 Start with 2 minutes and continue cooking in 30-second increments until it is done.)